OpusOpenFinance/Socinal/docs/en/Open-Finance/Plataforma-OpusOpenFinance/apis/Contas.md

 - Retrieving the list of recent transactions (last 7 days) for an account;
 - Retrieving the limits of an account.

+Additionally, it is necessary to implement another regulatory API for verifying a customer's account, whether an individual (PF) or a legal entity (PJ), at a given institution.
+This API is called *common* and checks whether a customer abandoned the consent flow due to not having an account at the institution.

 ## *Open API Specification* of the API

 The documentation for the Accounts API to be built in the *integration layer* can be found [here][API-Contas].

+The documentation for the *common* API can be fount [here][API-Common].

 [API-Contas]: ../../../../swagger-ui/index.html?api=en-Contas
+[API-Common]: ../../../../swagger-ui/index.html?api=Opus-Commons